Select one of our projects below (listed a-z) to learn more.

 - Accounting for medical communication: Parents' perceptions of communicative roles and responsibilities in the pediatric intensive care unit (Gordon 2009 PMC3277327)

 This study was designed to investigate the extent of complicated grief symptoms and associated risk factors among parents whose child died in a PICU.
 This study was carried out by way of surveys conducted over the phone or sent in the mail at 6 months and 18 months after the child’s death.
-One hundred thirty-eight parents of 106 children completed surveys at 6 and 18 months.
+Two hundred sixty-one bereaved parents completed surveys at 6 months, and 138 of these completed surveys at 18 months.
 Potential risk factors including demographic and clinical variables as well as parent psychosocial characteristics, such as attachment style, caregiving style, grief avoidance, and social support were assessed.
 The 6-month survey results showed that parents experienced high levels of complicated grief symptoms 6 months after their child’s death in the PICU.
 The 18-month survey results showed that complicated grief symptoms decreased among parents between 6 and 18 months after their child’s death in the PICU; however, high symptom levels persists for some.
 A better understanding of the trajectory of complicated grief will allow parents at risk for persistent distress to receive professional support.

 - Complicated Grief and Associated Risk Factors Among Parents Following a Child's Death in the Pediatric Intensive Care Unit (Meert 2010 PMC3279721)